michaelneale/machine-learning-patterns/index.md

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/michaelneale/machine-learning-patterns/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

 ### more complex examples:

 > ```curl --request POST --header 'Content-Type: application/json' --url https://us-east1-micprojects.cloudfunctions.net/ai-code-explainer --data '{"code":"    history = model.fit(X_train, y_train, epochs=100, batch_size=32, validation_split=0.1,\ncallbacks=[keras.callbacks.EarlyStopping(monitor='val_loss', patience=3, mode='min')], shuffle=False)\nprint(model.evaluate(X_test, y_test))"}'```